Where can voter registration data be obtained?

 Manipulation of the data described above requires software which is not provided by the Elections Office.
 Elections Office personnel can provide only very limited support for questions and problems.
 We highly recommend that you consult someone with computer expertise prior to placing your order to determine exactly what hardware, software and data you will need.

 Here is an example of how to use the data in Microsoft Excel and Word, although these programs may not be the best to use in all circumstances.

 When can data orders be picked up?

-Orders are processed in the order they are received and are available for pickup within 2-3 business days.
-Add one additional day if the order is to be picked up at the Titusville, Melbourne, or Palm Bay Elections Offices.
+Orders are processed in the order they are received.
+Pickup times will vary, depending upon how many requests are currently in the queue.
 The information is current as of 5:00 PM on the date of your request.
 Voter history information for an election is generally available within 15 days following the election.

 How much does voter registration data cost?